 - Evaluate efficacy of Dining Services with focus on hours of operation, food quality for dinner and weekend service, and uniform requirements for accessing Mess Desk.

-- Establish benchmarks for annual participation in civic engagement and community service offerings to use in establishing annual targets for expansion/improvement.
+- Support and monitor annual participation in civic engagement and community service offerings to use in establishing annual targets for expansion/improvement. (*4.1/4.2)

-- In partnership with Technology and Library Services (TLS), evaluate, select and implement technological solutions to support student conduct/case management/Title IX efforts and housing selection and assignments to enable professional staff opportunity to more fully focus on student engagement and development rather than manual process administration.
+- In partnership with Technology and Library Services (TLS), continue to evaluate, select and implement technological solutions to support student services efficiencies: examples include conduct/case management, Title IX and Clery efforts, as well as housing selection and assignments that enable professional staff opportunity to more fully focus on student engagement and development rather than on the current manual process administration.

 - Continue health education programming for cadet leadership and all cadets with focus on orientation and sea term pre-excursion and onboard wellness education and prevention programs.

 - Expand 3rd party billing to include EMS transports.

 - Further develop and refine the Care & Action for Students Team (CAST) program with priority placed on Team composition and training of team members and ongoing communication about the team to increase referrals.